cryarchy/learning-rust/programs/character_as_byte/readme.md

 ```

 Some part of me knows why this would fix it.
 I seem to be out of touch with that part as I have no explanation. :-[

+**Research Yield:** It turn out that as of this writing (28/11/2018) there exists a lack of non-lexical lifetimes which causes the *mutable* borrowing of `input` not to end after `read_line` terminates.
+This will be fixed soon (06/12/2018).
+Thanks, Yaniel.

 -   Looping and updating variables